-KEYLESS ENTER-N-GOTM
+KEYLESS ENTER-N-GO

-The Passive Entry system is an enhancement to the vehicle's Remote Keyless Entry (RKE) system and a feature of Keyless Enter-N-GoTM.
-For further information, refer to "Keyless Enter-N-GoTM" in "Starting And Operating".
+The Passive Entry system is an enhancement to the vehicle's Remote Keyless Entry (RKE) system and a 2 feature of Keyless Enter-N-Go.
+Refer to "Keyless Enter-N-Go" in "Starting And Operating" for further information.
 This feature allows you to lock and unlock the vehicle's door(s) without having to push the RKE transmitter lock or unlock buttons.

-- Passive Entry may be programmed ON/OFF; refer to "Uconnect® Settings" in "Understanding Your Instrument Panel" for further information. - If wearing gloves on your hands, or if it has been raining on the Passive Entry door handle, the unlock sensitivity can be affected, resulting in a slower response time.
+- Passive Entry may be programmed ON/OFF.
+Refer to "Uconnect Settings" in "Understanding Your Instrument Panel" for further information. - If wearing gloves on your hands, or if it has been raining on the Passive Entry door handle, the unlock sensitivity can be affected, resulting in a slower response time.

-- If the vehicle is unlocked by the Passive Entry Door Handle, and no door goes ajar within 60 seconds, the vehicle will re-lock and if equipped will arm the security alarm. - The vehicles security alarm can be armed/disarmed by pushing the passive entry key fob lock/unlock buttons (if equipped).
+- If the vehicle is unlocked by Passive Entry and no door is opened within 60 seconds, the vehicle will re-lock and if equipped will arm the security alarm. - The vehicles security alarm can be armed/disarmed by pushing the passive entry key fob lock/unlock buttons (if equipped).